 Knowing that 52-week highs are the strongest point of resistance that a stock has seen over the past year, some investors become nervous.
 After all, prices tend to fall when they reach historic resistance levels and the general buy low, sell high concept in the stock market begins to take hold.

 This fear creates a psychological barrier, preventing many investors from buying shares.
 In some cases, this fear of loss is so strong that some investors who own shares nearing their 52-week highs sell some or all of their position in the stock.

 This creates a bit of a conundrum.

 Stocks don’t just decide to reach 52-week highs for no reason.
-In the vast majority of cases, good news has been released and investors are excited about the future.
+In the vast majority of cases, good news has been released and investors are excited about the future, leading to positive price momentum.
 Oftentimes, highs are the result of improved sales, increasing profits, and strong future prospects for more of the same.

 This conundrum keeps prices compressed as fearful investors steer clear of adding to or opening positions around resistance.
 Nonetheless, 52-week highs have historically been a positive signal.

 Although emotions surrounding technical signals hold stocks down at the 52-week high for a short period of time, if the underlying company’s fundamentals are strong and recent news has been positive, the battle between the bears (those who believe the stock will fall) and the bulls (those who believe the stock will rise), is often won by the bulls.

 Once the 52-week high is broken, be prepared for a big run in value.